dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/9-announcements-and-alerts-how-to-test/README.md

 # {Announcements and alerts: }How to test

 These tests can be conducted using any screen reader.
 If you're on a Mac, we recommend using Voiceover.
-If you're on PC we recommend using NVDA.
+If you're on a PC you can use NVDA or Narrator.

 If you are new to screen readers, we have published additional guidance on [screen reader testing](https://accessibility-manual.dwp.gov.uk/best-practice/screen-reader-testing).